dianezhou96/egocentricgaze/README.md

 # Egocentric Gaze Prediction

+This is the implementation code for the research described in the paper "Gaze Prediction in First-Person View Videos" (MIT MEng Thesis by Diane Zhou, Summer 2020).
+Data and trained models are not included for privacy purposes.

 ### Two convolutional neural networks to learn to predict gaze in egocentric videos based on saliency maps:
 - `saliency.py` - Regression model that outputs a saliency map where higher value means more likely to gaze at that position.
 For training, the target is a saliency map with a Gaussian blur around true gaze location, and the loss function is MSE.
 - `saliency_shifted_grids.py` - Classification model with shifted grids that outputs 5 saliency maps shfited in different ways.
 For training, the targets are 5 class labels representing the true gaze location, and the loss function is cross entropy.